 The construction of the graph is based on a set of rules that are used to interpret the information in the game flow log.
-The information is extracted from the log and used to created their respective visual representations in the graph by either being vertices or edges.
-The vertices of the graph represent activities, entities and agents present in the game, whereas edges represent their relationships, which are influences or associations.
+The information is extracted from the log and used to created the respective visual representations in the graph, motivating the creation of vertices and edges.
+The vertices of the graph represent activities, entities, and agents present in the game, whereas edges represent their relationships, which are influences or associations.
 Direct influences are easily spotted by their corresponding edges.
 However, indirect influences might require some inferences until the user can visually identify them.
-These inferences can be done by collapsing chains of actions to find indirect influences.
-Omitting facts can also be used to remove unnecessary or irrelevant information (for the analysis) that came with the game flow log for a better understanding and clearer visualization of what is relevant for the analysis.
+For instance, collapsing chains of actions can highlight find indirect influences.
+Moreover, omitting facts can also be used to remove unnecessary or irrelevant information that came with the game flow log, allowing a better understanding and clearer visualization of what is relevant for a specific analysis.
 No information is lost in this process, so it is possible to undo all changes made during the process.

 Shape and Color

-Because Proof Viewer is a visualization of the game flow log by the means of a provenance graph, it uses certain features to aid in the visualization and distinction of the information displayed from the game flow log.
+Because Proof Viewer is a visualization of the game flow log by means of a provenance graph, it uses certain features to aid the visualization and distinction of the information displayed from the game flow log.
 One of such features is the vertex shape.
 Other features include the usage of colors and borders to distinguish displayed information according to their relevance and impact.
 These features use the information contained in the vertices and edges to determine their visual attributes.
-It is also possible to use labels to express some of the information.
-For example, vertices can use their timestamps and names as labels while edges use their type of influence (ex: damage, healing, buff).
+It is also possible to use labels to express some information.
+For example, vertices can show their timestamps and names as labels while edges can show their type of influence (ex: damage, healing, buff) as labels.

 As previously noted, vertices can have different shapes according to their types.
-Activities are represented by squares, entities by circles, and agents by hexagons.
+Activities are represented as squares, entities as circles, and agents as hexagons.
 However, it is also possible to differentiate a vertex from another by using different borders as well as colors.
 As an example, activities that did not interact with other activities can be dashed, as illustrated in upper right corner of Figure 4.
 Also in Figure 4, activities are colored as light gray, agents are dark blue, and entities are beige and dark gray.
 Color can also used to distinguish agents, activities, and entities according to their relevance or sub-type, like the beige and dark gray entities in Figure 4.
 This is useful because it is possible to distinguishing a player from monsters by using different colors since both types are agents, thus have the same shape.

 Figure 4: Example of a generated provenance graph.